-In the meantime, guest can relax and indulge themselves with some drinks before or after bob run.
-One glass proseco and one glass beer are included into the price of bob run.
+In the meantime, guests can relax and indulge themselves with some drinks before or after bob run.
+One glass of proseco and one glass of beer are included into the price of the bob run.
 The whole price of which is 250 francs.

-You can also observe how 4men race sleds are being prepared for the bob ride and speek directly to the drivers.
+You can also observe how four-men race sleds are being prepared for the bob ride and speek directly to the drivers.